tango-controls/tango-doc/source/installation/amazon-cloud.rst

 Launch VM with this image and you will have TANGO 9.2.5 + PyTango 9.2.0 up and running including the `TANGO REST API <http://tango-rest-api.readthedocs.io/en/latest/>`_ so you can access it from internet.

-*Note:* the TANGO_HOST is the private IP address of the VM.
+.. note::  the TANGO_HOST is the private IP address of the VM.

 This means the TANGO database and device servers are not accessible from the internet but only on the VM or set of VMs which share the same VPN.
 This can be seen as a security feature.